 a.
-The City shall pay employees who possess required certifications above the "D-1" level an additional 2% of base salary starting on the date such certification becomes valid, however, no earlier than the month after the MOU is approved by the City Council.
+The City shall pay employees who possess required certifications above the "D-1" level an additional two percent (2%) of base salary starting on the date such certification becomes valid.

-As clarification, a Maintenance Worker who receives a D-2 will receive the 2% incentive pay, and if that same Maintenance Worker is promoted to a Pump Maintenance Worker position, the employee will stop receiving the 2% incentive pay because the Pump Maintenance Worker position requires a D-2.
-However, if the employee now working as a Pump Maintenance Worker receives a D-3, the 2% incentive pay will again be received.
+As clarification, a Maintenance Worker who receives a D-2 will receive the two percent (2%) incentive pay, and if that same Maintenance Worker is promoted to a Pump

+Maintenance Worker position, the employee will stop receiving the two percent (2%) incentive pay because the Pump Maintenance Worker position requires a D-2.
+However, if the employee now working as a Pump Maintenance Worker receives a D-3, the two percent (2%) incentive pay will again be received.